Fritchie Marsh: Initial Issues

 Although it has not been proven that these highways are to blame for the deterioration of the marshland, some strongly believe that they have had a great negative impact.

 The natural hydrology of Fritchie Marsh heavily depends on deposits from the West Pearl River.
 The West Pearl River provides the area with freshwater, nutrients, and the sediment that is necessary to sustain a freshwater marsh.
 However, the enclosure of Fritchie Marsh by its bordering highways cut the area off from many of the necessary deposits coming from the West Pearl River.
 A small culvert placed under Louisiana Highway 90 allowed minimal input into Fritchie Marsh from the West Pearl River.
-At the same time, salt water spills into the area from Lake Pontchartrain through Little Lagoon and the W14 canal located along the Louisiana Highway 433 eastern border.
+At the same time, salt water spills into the area from Lake Pontchartrain through Little Lagoon and the W14 canal located along the Louisiana Highway 433 western border.
 The salt water penetration was not continuous but occurred frequently during strong winds and high tides.
 The combination of damaging salt water breaches along with the lack of freshwater and sediment input into Fritchie Marsh resulted in a shift away from freshwater marshland of 1956 towards a nearly brackish marshland visible by 1990.
 Some conservations believed that if allowed to continue with this trend, Fritchie Marsh would be destroyed and would be converted into an open body of salt water.